Long Island Basketball

 NASSAU COVERAGE

-Thornton Scott returned to the Titan’s line-up and was the difference.
-He asserted himself right from the start, knocking down a long range three, hitting the boards, and running the offense, and he and Tyler Small both had big games, finishing with 16 points each.Their team defense was the key, however, keeping Baldwin’s potent offense under control.
+Thornton Scott returned to the 8th ranked Titan’s line-up and was the difference.
+He asserted himself right from the start, knocking down a long range three, hitting the boards, and running the offense, and he and Tyler Small both had big games, finishing with 16 points each.Their team defense was the key, however, keeping #2 Baldwin’s potent offense under control.
 Jabeon Bivins never relented, finishing with 17 to lead the Bruins and help close the gap in the final seconds.
 Norman Wilson added 12 points and Cam Wynter added 11 for Holy Trinity and stood out on the defensive side.
 1/8

 South Shore 81 #15 LWA 79